NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 on complexity.

 For EnergyPlus changes, add new columns in the following order based on difficulty:
-1. Existing predefined tables where new output is simple echo of input or already computed and in data structure
+1. Existing tables where new output is simple echo of input or already computed and in data structure
-2. New predefined tables where new output is simple echo of input or already computed and in data structure
+2. New tables where new output is simple echo of input or already computed and in data structure
-3. New or existing predefined tables where new output is easy to determine
+3. New or existing tables where new output is easy to determine
-4. Adding columns to existing not-predefined tables
-5. More complicated outputs
+4. More complicated outputs

 The order recommended in the Prioritization section above will be followed.

-All brand new tables can be added as predefined.
-For changes to existing tables shown earlier an indication was added indicating if it was predefined.
 Echos of input are indicated in the eptags schema file.

 Provide draft updated output from EnergyPlus for OpenStudio team to test prior to release.